 Does your Salesforce data spark joy?

-Our world changed in 2020—the past many months have seen more than their fair share of anxiety and uncertainty.
+Our world changed in 2020—and the following months (and now years) have brought us than their fair share of anxiety and uncertainty.
 But we’ve also found joy, comfort, and distraction where we could.
 Marathons on Netflix with gurus like Marie Kondo, Clea Shearer, and Joanna Teplin helped us realize our organizational dreams.
 (Or maybe it was just us making multiple online purchases per week at the Container Store.)

 Marie Kondo introduced us to the art of tidying by identifying items that spark joy.
 Clea and Joanna swore by their organizational system that includes four steps: